natcap/invest.users-guide/source/en/urban_mental_health.rst

 Residential nature exposure is defined here as the average surrounding greenness near a residence that may contribute to mental health benefits.
 This exposure is commonly measured using either average normalized difference vegetation index (NDVI, see definition `here <https://www.earthdata.nasa.gov/topics/land-surface/normalized-difference-vegetation-index-ndvi>`__) or the percentage of green space within a specified distance.
 In this model, average NDVI is used as the primary exposure proxy.
 This choice is important because health impact assessment should use an exposure metric that is as consistent as possible with the metric used to derive the underlying exposure-response relationship (Giannico et al. 2024).
 Most of the studies included in the meta-analyses (Rojas-Rueda et al. 2019; Liu et al. 2023) used NDVI as a proxy for nature exposure, typically based on annual average NDVI values.

 To maintain consistency with those effect sizes, we recommend that users provide annual NDVI inputs whenever possible.
 However, if users have access to effect sizes derived from seasonal NDVI, they may instead use season-specific NDVI inputs.
-Users should keep in mind that many mental health outcomes reflect longer-term exposures and may not respond strongly to short-term or highly variable changes in greenness.
+Users should keep in mind that some mental health outcomes, especially mental disorders, reflect longer-term exposures and may not respond strongly to short-term or highly variable changes in greenness.
 For this reason, the model is best suited for comparing conditions across years, even when season-specific NDVI inputs are used.

 .. figure:: ./urban_mental_health/residential_nature_exposure.png
    :align: center